chef/chef-web-docs/.github/ISSUE_TEMPLATE/large-docs-project.md

 ---

+To request support for a large documentation project, open an issue using this template and then send the following information to docs@pchef.io

 ## Documentation project plan

 This project plan defines the scope and details for a larger doc project.
 Complete as much information as you can, as this will help us get better oriented and familiar with the doc needs.